 Right next to the church where I started singing was this school that became my house of learning for three years.
 A much older building , the old school of St John, was located close by but never used.
 Today it's gone and this building is not a school anymore.
 But then it housed more than 2000 students.
 Those were rather good years, no more bullying.
 Since the school was rather close to the buzzing citylife, the temptations were plenty but we also had good teaching.
 In this school I made friends and we were a group of outsiders creating our own universe, partly connected with our classmates.
 My good grades fell abruptly and I gave up french and took on italian instead.
 My math was still a chamber of horrors and again was a kindhearted teacher called Sven that worked overtime to save my neck.

+Biology classes were held by a legendary teacher named Elsa Kristoffersson.
+She was the kindest you could imagine but very eccentric.
+She wore the same clothes always and her hair in a non hairdo fashion.
+I met her several years later and discovered that she was a very warmhearted volonteer in church.
 My new friends wanted to party and go dancing, so we did.
 Plenty of places to go, plenty of discos were arranged for us.
 My friends would dress up, one of the girls, Maria, was a stunning looking girl, I was nowhere near her appearance.
 I have never been any fashionqueen and couldn't relate to the ever changing modes.
 I felt very much like in this song from 1980, if you don't like Bowie, don't click!!!
 "Fashion"

 Since Malmo is a city of harbours we had visits from the English fleet and there would be special dances for the lads to attend and we were all invited to be friendly and make them feel welcome but OH, what rotten eggs!
 They were abusive, drunk and NOT CHARMING.
 "Gentlemen" is no appropriate title.
 Enough said.
 The UK for me was only the home of my beloved band Queen.